Slope

 Calculating Slope using Two Points

-The formula for finding the slope of a straight line between (or through) two points is:
+The formula for finding the slope of a straight line through two known points is:

 \[m=\frac{\text{rise}}{\text{run}}=\frac{y_2-y_1}{x_2-x_1}\]

 Slope is a number that represents how quickly a line segment goes up a grid.
-Slope ‘8’ means that it goes up in 8’s.
+Slope ‘8’ means that it goes up 8 vertical units for every one horizontal unit.
 The grid may or may not be drawn.
 What matters are the coordinates.

 Move the line segment to create a certain slope